RobinKoetsier/robinkoetsier.github.i/tutorials/test.md

 ```r
 system("convert -trim image.png new_image.png")
 ```
 Where image.png is my just saved iamge and new_image.png will met the trimmed one.
-If an